au-imclab/mopipe/_docs/content/collator.md

     The directory to save the collated data in. output_name : str
-    The base name to save the collated data under. level : DataLevel
+    The base name to save the collated data under.
-    The level of the data to be read.

 <a id="mopipe.core.data.collator.MocapDataCollator.readers"></a>